SECTION 1031 INTENT

 Section 1031 Intent is the most misunderstood concept in all of Real Estate Investing when using a Section 1031 Like Kind Exchange.

-Because of the large amount of misinformation on blogs and real estate forums, there is a widespread belief that when you buy real property, you must also formulate in your mind, at that time, what your future intentions are regarding the disposition of the property.
+Because of the large amount of misinformation on blogs and real estate forums, there is a widespread belief that when you buy real property, you must also formulate in your mind, at that time, what your future intentions are regarding the disposition of the property, and you will be forever bound by what you decide.

 It gets worse.